syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 {% include image.html url="/js/Diagram/Shapes_images/Shapes_img1.png" %}

 N> By default, the `type` property of node is set as "basic".
-N> If the `shape` is not set for a basic shape, it will be considered a "rectangle".
+N> When the `shape` is not set for a basic shape, it is considered a "rectangle".

 ### Path

-Path node is a commonly used basic shape that allows to visually represent the geometrical information.
+Path node is a commonly used basic shape that allows visually to represent the geometrical information.
 To create a path node, You need to specify the `type` as "basic" and the `shape` as "path.
 The `pathData` property of node allows you to define the path to be drawn.
 The following code illustrates how a Path node is created.

 {% highlight js %}

-// Define JSON to create path node
+// Defines JSON to create path node

 var nodes = [
     {
         name: "pathNode", offsetX: 100, offsetY: 100,
         width: 120, height: 60,
-        //By default, the type will be considered as "basic"
+        //By default, the type is considered as "basic"

-        //Set shape as Path
+        //Sets shape as Path
         shape: Diagram.BasicShapes.Path,

-        //Define svg pathdata
+        //Defines svg pathdata
         pathData: "M35.2441,25 L22.7161,49.9937 L22.7161,0.00657536 L35.2441,25 z M22.7167,25 L-0.00131226,25 M35.2441,49.6337 L35.2441,0.368951 M35.2441,25 L49.9981,25"
     }
 ];